kammitama5/kammitama5.github.io/_posts/2021-8-3-Tuesday-August-3rd.md

 - I'd really like a day that is schedule-obligation-free.
 That would be really nice.

 ## Here are my slides
+- I also did a 3 minute and 26 second demo.
+I'm thinking they may upload the videos and all that.
+I have officially given my first final project talk at MSR.
+- From Smol wonts to big brain Science dreams. :)

 <img src="/images/rlosfinal/rlosfinal1.png" width="600">